sibanda1989/sibanda1989/README.md

 - 👋 Hi, I’m Hastings Sibanda
 - 👀 I’m interested in Software Architecture in Fintech - with the advent of Open Banking and ISO20022
-- 🌱 I’m skilled in Java, Python, Spring Boot, Angular, SQL
+- 🌱 I’m skilled in Java, Python, Spring Boot, Angular,React,Kotlin, SQL
-- 💞️ I’m looking for opportunities as a Software Engineer
+- 💞️ I’m looking for opportunities as an Intermediate Software Engineer
 - 📚 I am currently learning Cloud tech i.e. AWS
 - 📫 You can email me ...@sibanda.hastings@gmail.com
 - 🐱‍💻 You can view some of my projects on https://sibanda1989.github.io/